open-telemetry/opentelemetry-collector-contrib/exporter/humioexporter/README.md

 Supported pipeline types: traces (with metrics and logs to follow soon)

 > :construction: This exporter is currently intended for evaluation purposes only!
+It has yet to be enabled in the build.

 ## Getting Started
 This exporter requires the following configuration options: